-Introducing our first custom house wine!
+Introducing our first custom private label wine!

 From Lorenzo Gatteschi and his family at Podere Ciona comes the Giuseppe Rosso, a lively, fruity Sangiovese-based blend, produced specially for Coffeebar.